JamesWalter/simple-go-service/README.md

 This simple service was created to aid in setting up docker deployments

-To start a docker container to host the service create a Dockerfile:
+To start build an image and docker container to host the service create a Dockerfile:

 ```
 FROM golang:1.8